bdamokos/brussels_transit/language_precedence.md

 3. Integration:
    - [x] Update message parsing in api.py
-   - [ ] Update stop name handling
+   - [x] Update stop name handling with multi-source resolution:
+     - API names (primary source)
+     - GTFS translations (secondary source)
+     - Stop ID fallback (last resort)
-   - [ ] Manage the case where the stop or direction names provided in the config match a language version other than the language taking precedence - e.g. we configure stop with Weststation (Dutch) but the precedence order is en, fr, nl and stops are provided in fr and nl.
-So the expected behaviour is that the stop with the Dutch name of Weststation is returned but using its French name.
+   - [ ] Manage the case where the stop or direction names provided in the config match a language version other than the language taking precedence
    - [ ] Add tests for language fallback
    - [ ] Add tests for metadata accuracy